AAA Editor Notes

 South Park City Museum, at 4th and Front sts., is a restored early Colorado gold-mining town typical of the 1860s to 1900s.
 Seven of the more than 40 buildings are on their original sites; the remaining structures were moved from deserted mining camps and ghost towns in nearby areas of Park County.

 The buildings, all furnished with period articles, include a newspaper office, drugstore, saloon, assay office and general store.
 Mining machinery also can be seen, and a narrow-gauge train stands at the depot.
-Special events feature guides dressed in period clothing along with demonstrations of crafts and arts.
+Special events feature interpreters dressed in period clothing along with demonstrations of crafts.